WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Run `files_watch.py` and drop a file or files into folder.
 Application `main:process_files` will only process the added files.

-To process all files in folder will only occur by running `files_import.py`.
-This will ingest all unprocessed files in watchDog observer folders.
+To process all files in folder by running `files_import.py`.
+This will ingest all unprocessed files in folders.

+The `config.json` runs the application with processesthe .
+The Both the LOAD processes and the WatchDog Observers  the watchDog observer folders.

 Run import process directly:
 ```